What is an allergy and immunology specialist or allergist?

 Why your child might see an allergy specialist

 Your child might need to see an allergy specialist if it looks like your child has allergies.
-This includes food allergies, eczema, asthma, moderate to severe hay fever, allergic eye diseases, hives, anaphylaxis and non-food allergies to things like medications, insects or latex.
+These include allergic conditions and reactions like hives, eczema, anaphylaxis, food allergies, and non-food allergies to things like pollen (hay fever), chemicals, medicines, insects or latex.

 Allergy specialists also care for patients with immune system problems that cause frequent and severe infections.